WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - **be mindful of the `maxReceiveCount` attribute!**.
 If you have it set, and you _peek_ too many times, your messages might end up on the DQL before they were processed.

 - keep in mind that **peeking does not necessarly mean getting the "head" of the queue backlog**.
 This is because some other system might already receive the "head" messages and is processing them with some non-zero `visiblityTimeout`.

+##### Temporary / virtual Queues

+- **Not a service, but rather an architectural pattern / client** exposed by AWS. **Only available in Java so far**.

+- The way I understand it, the **virtual queues pattern allow you to map in-memory queues with a single SQS queue**.
+Then, you **can push messages to the virtual queues as if they were separate**.
+In reality you are using a single SQS under the hood.

+  - Since there might be multiple virtual queues, **AWS recommends low-traffic workloads for the virtual queues**.
+Understandable.

 ##### HA